-- Children must cover their mouth and nose with a bent elbow, or use a tissue, when coughing or sneezing.
-Make sure there is means to dispose of tissues in every classroom and that the bin is emptied during the day.
+- Students must cover their mouth and nose with a bent elbow, or use a tissue, when coughing or sneezing.
+There should be means to dispose of tissues in every classroom, with the bin emptied during the day.

 - Hands must be washed after coughing or sneezing, with soap and warm water.

 6. Avoiding so far as is possible physical contact between children and between staff and children

 - Physical contact with students should be avoided as far as is possible.

 - Find alternative means to comfort young children who may be distressed that does not involve physical contact.